PhD Admission Guide

 This application guide provides information on the key stages in making an application to study for a PhD at King’s Business School and on the admission and funding deadlines.
 Please read this information carefully as failure to meet the requirements outlined below may jeopardise your application.

-For entry to the King’s Business School PhD Programme for 2019/20 the following deadlines apply
+For entry to the King’s Business School PhD Programme for October 2023-24, the following application and funding deadlines apply:

 How to apply: A step-by-step guide